 Commonly Asked Questions

 Do I need research experience?
 No, the purpose of this program is to provide you with research experience.
-Depending on the research project or externship, you may need to have taken certain courses or have a particular skill.
-Carefully read the desired skills section under each position description.
-In many cases, certain skills are desired but not required.
+Depending on the internship or externship, you may need to have taken certain courses or have a particular skill.
+We will match you up with a project that is appropriate for you.

 Should my application be geared toward my first research choice?
 No, you are accepted to the IDEA Program first and then matched with a research project.
 We make every effort to match students with their first choice but several faculty may review your materials.